 ECPI provides students in this program with vouchers which allow the student to take licensure/certification exams at a greatly reduced cost.
 All nurse graduates must successfully pass the National Council Licensing Exam for Registered Nurses, or NCLEX-RN, before being able to practice as a registered nurse.

-Associate of Applied Science in Nursing (Virginia and South Carolina)
+(Virginia and South Carolina)

 75/68 semester credit hours 5 semesters/17 months

 47/46 semester credit hours